 The school operates a very open door policy and we welcome regular communication to form tutors through planners which are distributed to students every September.
 Our family partnership worker is always happy to make home visits or to meet in school to discuss any support that the family or student may need.
 15. How do we communicate with parent carers and parent carers whose first language is not English?
 The school communicates 3 times a year through a newsletter.
 Parents receive two interim reports and a full report which outlines the progress and attainment of their child.
 All parents are invited to one parents evening a year to discuss the progress with the various class teachers.
 Regular letters are sent to parents informing them of any forthcoming events.
 The school has an EAL register and parents are asked if they would like to receive their letters translated in their first language.
 16. Who can I contact for further information?
 There are several methods of communication you can make use of, either before admission or during your child's time at Marshfields.
 Prior to admission you will have contact with the Assistant Headteacher who oversees the transition process.
 You are always welcome to contact the school at any time if there is anything you wish to discuss, or to arrange a tour of the school.
 An appointment will then be arranged at a mutually convenient time.
 During your child's time at Marshfields the first point of contact with the school is your child's class teacher.
 You can also make daily use of the School Planner, or telephone the school if you wish to discuss anything with the Family Partnership Worker.
-The Local Authority SEN Officer for Marshfields is Amanda Hana, she can be contacted on 01733 863733.
+The Local Authority SEN Officer for Marshfields is Lynda Christian, she can be contacted on 01733 863996.
+Parents can also access the Local Offer online by visiting the Peterborough City Council's website, using the link provided.

-Our offer to children with special educational needs and disabilities was prepared in May 2016 and will be reviewed again in May 2017.
+The latest version of our offer to children with Special Educational Needs and Disabilities was prepared in November 2018 and will be reviewed again in November 2019.